addisonElliott/SCIC/README.md

 **Note:** This was run using Dr. Engel's special workflow with custom TCL scripts.
 You must do this using the lab machines with their custom scripts in order for this tutorial to work.

 Begin by logging into a VLSI lab machine in EB3009 and then open a terminal.
 Run the following commands to get your terminal setup with Dr. Engel's custom scripts.
-These commands only need to be run once each time you open a Terminal to setup your environment correctly.
+These commands only need to be run once each time you open a terminal to setup your environment correctly.
 ```
 cds_ams
 cd $PHOME